liquinlab/elm-smile/docs/configuration.md

 - `VITE_SHOW_PROGRESS_BAR` configures if the progress bar should be visible at the bottom of the screen.
-- `VITE_WINDOWSIZER_REQUEST` configures the requested size of the page for rendering content (used by WindowSizerPage.vue component)
+- `VITE_WINDOWSIZER_REQUEST` configures the requested size of the page for rendering content (used by WindowSizerView.vue component)
 - `VITE_WINDOWSIZER_AGGRESSIVE` if set to true and the user resizes the page, this will hide the task and show a guide to resize the window.
 It is called "aggressive" since it really stops the task moving forward when the user makes